kareemAboelatta/Social-media/README.md

 ## Clean Architecture
 I have written about how to architect android application using the Uncle Bob's clean architecture approach. and what's this architecture and why we should use an architecture [here](https://github.com/kareemAboelatta/Clean-architecture).
-### And this an old project but i made it again by Uncle Bob's clean architecture approach Let's go and see what's the new here.
+### And this an old project but i made it again with Uncle Bob's clean architecture approach Let's go and see what's the new here.